Freight traffic on inland waterways and in ports

 • The graph shows a very close correlation between fuel prices in inland navigation (gas oil prices) and oil prices, which serves as a basis for forecasting fuel prices (using oil price forecasts).

 • The IMF oil price outlook indicates a stable oil price in 2024.
-This outlook would imply that fuel prices will settle on a level of around 80 Euro per 100 litre in 2024.
+This outlook would imply that fuel prices will settle on a level of around 80 Euro per 100 litres in 2024.
 The further geopolitical course will be decisive for the forecast horizon, especially with regard to the Russian war of aggression against Ukraine and the war in the Near East.
 Escalations and de-escalations of these conflicts would have an influence on the price development of crude oil and fuels.

 • Transport demand saw a downward trend in the first half of 2023.
 In the two countries with the highest transport performance, Germany and the Netherlands, there was a decline in transport performance by 8.5% and 7.7% respectively.